oamer1/learn_go_with_tests/README.md

 > Whenever you have a lot of dependencies for a thing in your system, it implies it's doing too much.
 > "Learning Go with tests - time"

+> Testable code is decoupled and single purpose,
+> "Learning Go with tests - os-exec"